Ingestion

 Both GitHub-hosted and self-hosted runners are supported.
 The OIDC token in both cases is signed by GitHub’s OIDC provider and contains a runner_environment claim (github-hosted or self-hosted).

 Trust model: The OIDC token cryptographically proves the identity of the submitting repo — it guarantees that the submission originated from a workflow running in the context of owner/repo, authorized by a GitHub user with write access.
 It does not independently verify the content of the submitted SBOM: a workflow author controls the workflow YAML and could in principle modify the payload before submission.
-The principal mitigations are: (1) the reference graph cross-check (A8) flags declared dependencies that diverge from the inferred graph; (2) all submissions are logged with the repository and actor claims, making falsification an attributable act; (3) community review and the public leaderboard create social accountability.
+The principal mitigations are: (1) the reference graph cross-check flags declared dependencies that diverge from the inferred graph; (2) all submissions are logged with the repository and actor claims, making falsification an attributable act; (3) community review and the public dataset create social accountability.

-- Validate SPDX 2.3 format and schema.
+- Validate SPDX 2.3 format and schema

-- Map each dependency to a
+- Map dependencies to

 Incentives & Enforcement (v0):